 Digitization - Help us Preserve Nevada County's History

 We’d like to ask for your help.
 The Nevada County Historical Society, and particularly Searls Library, has extensive collections of unique historical documents, photos and maps of our county.
 These are amazing resources to explore local family histories, research local properties and so much more.
-But what if a local disaster was to strike, like Paradise, CA, and everything was lost?
+But what if a local disaster was to strike, like Altadena or Paradise, California, and everything was lost?

 Digitization is not just in case of disaster, but also to preserve at-risk items, like aging film and magnetic tape.
 It can also provide access to fragile original materials, without fear of damaging them.
 Not to mention helping us to showcase our history to local schools, visitors and further afield.
 A key benefit though is to make our records searchable and accessible, both online and to library visitors.

-We are looking to take advantage of the latest OCR technology (optical character recognition) to turn typed or printed materials into fully searchable online documents.
-We plan to use AI to transcribe old videos, try to match names to faces on unlabeled photographs and one day transcribe all our handwritten materials.
+We take advantage of the latest OCR technology (optical character recognition) to turn typed or printed materials into fully searchable online documents.
+We use the latest AI to transcribe old videos and to match similar images you are looking for, and one day transcribe all our handwritten materials.
 Other exciting ideas include an online map of local photographs to see Grass Valley or Nevada City locations through the ages or to see modern roads and buildings overlaid on old maps.

 Hundreds of drawers and shelves filled with documents, maps and other records.

-Now we need your help.
-We are looking to fund these projects.
+We need your help to fund these projects.
 But more importantly, we need volunteers to help scan the materials.
 We are ready to get folk trained and how to digitize our history like a pro.
 It’s kinda fun!

 To give you a sense for what lies ahead, the Searls Library collections alone includes: